stijn-dejongh/lovecraft_public_domain/raw_converts/hy.md

 came one January of fog and rain, when money ran low and drugs were hard to buy.
 My statues and ivory heads were all sold, and I had no means to purchase new materials, or energy to fashion them even had I possessed them.
 We suffered terribly, and on a certain night my friend sank into a deep-breathing sleep from which I could not awaken him.
-I can recall the scene now&mdash;the desolate, pitch-black garret studio under the eaves with the rain beating down; the ticking of the lone clock; the fancied ticking of our watches as they rested on the dressing-table;
+I can recall the scene now--the desolate, pitch-black garret studio under the eaves with the rain beating down; the ticking of the lone clock; the fancied ticking of our watches as they rested on the dressing-table;
-the creaking of some swaying shutter in a remote part of the house; certain distant city noises muffled by fog and space; and worst of all the deep, steady, sinister breathing of my friend on the couch&mdash;a rhythmical breathing which seemed to measure moments of supernal fear and agony for his spirit as it wandered in spheres forbidden, unimagined, and hideously remote.
+the creaking of some swaying shutter in a remote part of the house; certain distant city noises muffled by fog and space; and worst of all the deep, steady, sinister breathing of my friend on the couch--a rhythmical breathing which seemed to measure moments of supernal fear and agony for his spirit as it wandered in spheres forbidden, unimagined, and hideously remote.

   The tension of my vigil became oppressive, and a wild train of trivial impressions and associations thronged through my almost unhinged mind.
-I heard a clock strike somewhere&mdash;not ours, for that was not a striking clock&mdash;and my morbid fancy found in this a new starting-point for idle wanderings.
-Clocks&mdash;time&mdash;space&mdash;infinity&mdash;and then my fancy reverted to the local as I reflected that even now, beyond the roof and the fog and the rain and the atmosphere, Corona Borealis was rising in the northeast.
+I heard a clock strike somewhere--not ours, for that was not a striking clock--and my morbid fancy found in this a new starting-point for idle wanderings.
+Clocks--time--space--infinity--and then my fancy reverted to the local as I reflected that even now, beyond the roof and the fog and the rain and the atmosphere, Corona Borealis was rising in the northeast.
 Corona Borealis, which my friend had appeared to dread, and whose scintillant semicircle of stars must even now be glowing unseen through the measureless abysses of aether.
-All at once my feverishly sensitive ears seemed to detect a new and wholly distinct component in the soft medley of drug-magnified sounds&mdash;a low and damnably insistent whine from very far away; droning, clamouring, mocking, calling, from the northeast.
+All at once my feverishly sensitive ears seemed to detect a new and wholly distinct component in the soft medley of drug-magnified sounds--a low and damnably insistent whine from very far away; droning, clamouring, mocking, calling, from the northeast.